VirgilSecurity/demo-firebase-ios/README.md

 ## Build and Run
 At this point you are ready to build and run the application on your iPhone or Simulator.

-> You will surely want to try your new chat app with 2 users.
+> You will want to try your new chat app with 2 users.
 Not sure how to run 2 simulators?
 Check out [How to run multiple simulators on Xcode 9?](https://stackoverflow.com/questions/44384677/how-to-run-multiple-simulators-on-xcode-9)

 > Remember, the app deletes messages right after delivery (it's a HIPAA requirement to meet the conduit exception).
 If you want to see encrypted messages in your Firestore database, run only 1 app instance, send a message to your chat partner and check Firestore DB's contents before opening the other user's app to receive the message.
 If you don't want to implement this behavior in your own app, you can remove it from this sample.